arpitbbhayani/articles/blogs/decipher-repeated-key-xor.md

     return bytes([b ^ k for b, k in zip(text, key)])
 ```

-As an example, we encrypt the plain text - `secretattack` - with encryption key `$^!` and as per the algorithm, we first repeat the encryption key till it matches the length of the plain text and then XOR it against the plain text.
+As an example, we encrypt the plain text - `secretattack` - with encryption key `$^!` and as per the algorithm, we first repeat the encryption key until it matches the length of the plain text and then XOR it against the plain text.
 The illustration below shows the entire encryption process.

 ![https://user-images.githubusercontent.com/4745789/85919742-d1520600-b88b-11ea-8d71-aa36c58dc48a.png](https://user-images.githubusercontent.com/4745789/85919742-d1520600-b88b-11ea-8d71-aa36c58dc48a.png)